Monday-Friday7:30 a.m.-5:30 p.m.

 Ronda Frazier, CA303-271-8448

-Basket handled 6th Avenue Bridge moved into place in Lakewood, is largest object ever moved within Jefferson County.
+Basket handled 6th Avenue Bridge moved into place in Lakewood: the largest object ever moved within Jefferson County.
 Curving 17-span Indiana Bridge completed the same year at Golden, both part of West Corridor light rail project.

 St. Anthony West Hospital, Jefferson County’s first major hospital built from scratch in a century, completed in Lakewood.